thedotpost/thedotpost-content/2015/12/mathias-buus-hyperdrive-a-p2p-filesharing-network.md

 On a technical level it works in a similar way to BitTorrent.
 You can use Hyperdrive to distribute any kind of dataset or just to do classic file sharing with multiple peers where every peer is helping share the data.

-Mathias's talk starts out with a short technical overview about how it works including
+This talk starts out with a short technical overview about how Hyperdrive works, including:

 * Diffing - Given two version of a file how do you figure out which parts has changed?
 * Deduplication - How do you make sure a single file is only downloaded once even though it is shared multiple times in different feeds?